pypa/packaging.python.org/source/specifications/core-metadata.rst

    Added additional restrictions on format from :pep:`508`

 The name of the distribution.
 The name field is the primary identifier for a distribution.
+A valid name consists only of ASCII letters and numbers, period, underscore and hyphen.
+It must start and end with a letter or number.
 Distribution names are limited to those which match the following regex (run with ``re.IGNORECASE``)::

     ^([A-Z0-9]|[A-Z0-9][A-Z0-9._-]*[A-Z0-9])$